Shoyam20/BloomTrack-OS/README.md

 http://localhost:5173
 ```

-BloomTrack AI OS is now ready to use.
+BloomTrack OS is now ready to use.

 ---